judyfong/dictionary/README.md

 # English Icelandic Technology and Language dictionary
-This is currently and english icelandic searchable dictionary.
+This is currently an english icelandic searchable dictionary.

 # Usage
 The website is available at https://judyfong.github.io/dictionary